peterdudek/peter-portfolio/README.md

 Contact form was added as directed.

+My profile picture on index.html is "3-columns" wide, but on smaller screens it fills the whole width.

 I used semantic HTML tags(keeping in mind SEO and accessibility), such as: nav, section, header, footer, figure, and figcaption.

 I found a way to create Sticky Footers although I didn't use Bootstrap tools to do so.